PKF Littlejohn LLP Transparency Report 2017

 The firm sets high standards for the recruitment and promotion of personnel, in particular with regard to the selection and interview of candidates and the qualifications required.
 Partners are involved in all interviews and references are always taken, including verification of membership of professional or regulatory bodies.

 All personnel undergo regular appraisals dealing with past performance, future development and training needs.

 Audit staff receive performance appraisals at the end of each significant assignment, which feed into their six monthly appraisals.

 The firm adheres to the requirements of the ICAEW for continuing professional development (CPD).
-Responsibility for providing full support for the development needs of individuals lies with the board, exercised through our HR development department, which is headed by the technical and training partner.
+Responsibility for providing full support for the development needs of individuals lies with the board, exercised through our HR development department.

 The training programme is informed by new technical developments, the identification of training needs through appraisals and a review of CPD records maintained by staff.